Welcome to Strong Towns

-Most American cities find themselves caught in the Growth Ponzi Scheme.
-We experience a modest, short term illusion of wealth in exchange for enormous, long term liabilities.
+Most American cities experience a modest, short term illusion of wealth in exchange for enormous, long term liabilities.
 We deprive our communities of prosperity, overload our families with debt and become trapped in a spiral of decline.
-This cannot continue.

 This classic Strong Towns video explains what's wrong with the engineering profession.

-We need to rethink our urban areas.
-They need to be redesigned around a new set of values, one that doesn’t seek to accommodate bikers and pedestrians within an auto-dominated environment but instead does the opposite: accommodates automobiles in an environment dominated by people.
+We need to stop accommodating bikers and pedestrians within an auto-dominated environment and instead do the opposite: accommodates automobiles in an environment dominated by people.